 William Lee Skillman, 50, was sentenced to serve 13 years in the Division of Correction for charges arising from a hit and run accident on 30 July 2009 that killed 19 year-old Jarrett Vaughan.
 Skillman, who is serving a sentence for a violation of probation for his second drunk driving conviction, appeared today (30 September) before Judge Thomas Marshall in the Harford County Circuit Court for sentencing.
 Skillman was sentenced to the maximum five years for Homicide by Motor Vehicle While Under the Influence which will run consecutive to the sentence he is serving, he received three consecutive one year sentences for Driving without Insurance, Driving without an Ignition Interlock Device and Driving in Violation of an Alcohol Restriction.
 Finally Skillman was sentenced to serve five years with five more years suspended for Knowingly Leaving the Scene of a Fatal Accident.
 After he serves his sentence Skillman will be on five years probation.

-Harford County State’s Attorney Joe Cassilly prosecuted the case and remarked during the sentencing hearing that not only did the defendant hit the young man as he walked on the shoulder of the road but Skillman left the scene and did not even have the decency to make an anonymous call to tell someone the victim was lying beside the road.
+Harford County State’s Attorney Joe Cassilly prosecuted the case along with the family’s personal injury attorney and remarked during the sentencing hearing that not only did the defendant hit the young man as he walked on the shoulder of the road but Skillman left the scene and did not even have the decency to make an anonymous call to tell someone the victim was lying beside the road.

 The case was investigated by the Aberdeen Police Department.
 “Corporal Anthony Burke did an exceptional job investigating this case,” said State’s Attorney Cassilly, “this witnesses he discovered were key to constructing the timeline that resulted in a guilty plea.”